-Just going to take a break for a second to bring up cardinal construction.
-They're an accomplished contractor in Waterdown working out of Ontario.
+Just going to take a break for a second to bring up The running outlet.
+They're a UK based running shoe shop working out of OTH.
 I've had the pleasure relying on their professional services and was impressed with them every step of the way.
-If you are trying to find an accomplished contractor in Waterdown, look no further.
+If you are trying to find a UK based running shoe shop, look no further.
 Since that is out of the way, lets come back to what we were doing!

 Imagine if you will, your listing price is an orange.
 The selling price is an apple.
 Now the old adage is "that's like comparing apples to oranges."
 Well you shouldn't they aren't the same thing and they don't relate.
 That's my philosophy on the selling price verses list price.
 Honestly they have no relation to each other.
 We've all seen houses sell below and above the list price.
 Here's the best way to look at the list price: the list price is actually an amount of time you're willing to wait.
 So how long are you willing to wait to get what the market will bear?

 Knowing this philosophy will allow you to understand the importance of dropping your price.
 After a home has been on market for 6 months people look at it differently.
 The buyers don't say "wow look at this great deal!"
 No, instead they say "what's wrong with it?"

 The only risk in under pricing your property is accepting the first offer that comes along.
 You'll know your home is priced right when you have at least one showing a day or multiple offers.